-There are many different reasons why people may experience stress.
+There are many different reasons why people may experience stress, including work-related pressures.
+Fortunately, there are various ways to deal with work stress and alleviate its negative impact on mental and physical well-being.
 Significant life events like being unemployed, separating from a partner, or losing a loved one are common sources.
 However, people don’t always consider how stress can originate from typically positive experiences too, such as purchasing a new home or obtaining a desired new job.
 Or, stress may not even originate from external sources.
 It may come in the form of internal thoughts and beliefs that negatively impact other areas of your life.

 If left unaddressed, external and/or internal stressors can build up until you feel overwhelmed and experience negative effects.
 Ongoing, unaddressed stress is sometimes referred to as “chronic stress”, which is constant and persists over an extended period of time.
 Chronic stress can interfere with your mental health, physical health, and daily functioning, which is why learning to cope with it in a constructive way can be so important for your well-being.

 When chronic stress goes untreated, its symptoms can evolve into larger problems.
 According to Yale Medicine, symptoms of chronic stress may include:

 - Significant changes in sleeping or eating patterns

 - Increased substance use

 These symptoms are just a few of the mental and physical difficulties that stress can cause.